Its-Yayo/its-yayo.github.io/about.md

 30 PRINT X + Y
 RUN
 ```
 I know it's a simple code, but it was awesome to see how high-level code is translated into machine code.
-Well, I started to investigate about more programming languages, the history of the computers and computer companies and recently, computing theories.
+Well, I started to research about more programming languages and computing theories, but also how is the relationship between the mind and programming.
 Also, I moved on with some hardware (EPPROMs, RAMs and ROMs memories) and software stuff (Agile Software, Software Life Cycle, Testing).

 ## Hobbies